qwyjibojones/o2-pushbutton/Jenkins/OpenShift/README.md

 1. Add the views, which can be found in the config.xml file, between the <views> and </views> tags

+1. In configuration, add an S3 profile named o2-cicd, using an AIM role

+1. In configuration, add a sonarqube server instance with the name of sonar_cloud

 1. Set up the AWS EC2 nodes, as found in the config.xml block.
 This should match the resulting config section in Jenkins's config.xml file

 1. Run the ossim-ci pipeline to generate build artifacts

 1. Verify that dynamic EC2 instances are being created as expected